Bring the stories of Australia to life through innovative exhibitions and programs

-Ensure our collections are safe and accessible, physically and digitally:
+Ensure our collections are safe and accessible, physically and digitally, for all time

-- implement Strategic Property Plan to enhance collection storage and ensure efficient usage of technical areas.
+- Eighty per cent of the National Historical Collection stored in accordance with appropriate museum standards and the Strategic Property Plan to enhance collection storage and ensure efficient usage of technical areas.

 WHAT WE ACHIEVED

-The National Historical Collection is the Museum’s core collection, comprising more than 200,000 objects.
+The National Historical Collection is the Museum’s core collection, comprising more than 230,000 objects.
 Storage of the collection is a continuing challenge for the Museum.
-At any time, around 3 per cent of collection objects are either on display or on loan.
-The remainder is stored at repositories in Mitchell, a suburb on the outskirts of Canberra.
+At any time, about three per cent of the collection is on display or on loan.
+The remainder is stored at repositories in Mitchell, on Canberra’s outskirts.

-During 2015–16 the Museum has continued its implementation of the Strategic Property Plan (SPP), which provides an overview and analysis of strategic options for the management of Museum buildings and facilities.
-The SPP identifies issues, risks and opportunities concerning the Museum’s storage and collection management needs over the next 10 years.
+During 2016–17 the Museum continued its implementation of the Strategic Property Plan (SPP), which provides an overview and analysis of strategic options for the management of Museum buildings and facilities.
+The SPP identifies issues, risks and opportunities related to the Museum’s storage and collection management needs over the next 10 years.

 Successful implementation of the SPP will ensure that the Museum can continue to meet its obligations under the Museum Act to collect, preserve and display the National Historical Collection.
 Specifically, it will enable the Museum to make better use of current storage space, improve storage for important collections, plan for short- to long-term storage developments and explore options for providing increased access to the collections into the future.

-- a Research Centre that supports organisational outcomes, including exhibitions, conferences, programs and publishing.
+- A Research Centre that supports organisational outcomes.

 WHAT WE ACHIEVED

-The Museum maintained six Australian Research Council (ARC) grants with partner organisations, as well as continuing to foster formal and informal research partnerships across Australia and internationally.
+- The Museum maintained seven Australian Research Council (ARC) grants with partner organisations, as well as continuing to foster formal and informal research partnerships across Australia and internationally.

-A review of the Research Centre and its functions in 2014–2015 led to the appointment of Head of Research Centre in late 2015 and formed the basis of the Research Centre Plan 2016–18.
-It is the ambition of the Research Centre to establish a growing program of rigorous and innovative research activities across the Museum, and to increase public access to Museum research through outreach programs and other dissemination strategies, as well as providing professional development opportunities for Museum staff.
+It is the ambition of the Research Centre, as set out in the Research Centre Plan 2016–18, to establish a growing program of rigorous and innovative research activities across the Museum, and to increase public access to Museum research through outreach programs and other dissemination strategies, as well as providing professional development opportunities for Museum staff.